-FIRE DRILLS - Fire drills are held in each school at least once a month during the school year.
+Fire Drills - Fire drills are held in each school at least once a month during the school year.
 Fire exit plans shall be posted in each school in all rooms occupied at any time by students.

-TORNADO DRILLS - Tornado drills are conducted in all schools.
-Procedures for tornado drills shall be developed and conducted in accordance with local Emergency Management Agency (EMA) guidelines.
+Tornado Drills - Tornado drills are conducted in all schools.
+Procedures for tornado drills shall be developed & conducted in accordance with local Emergency Management Agency (EMA) guidelines.
 Such drills shall be conducted at least three (3) times each year.

-TORNADO WATCH - In the event a tornado watch is issued for areas in which a school is located, school principals or their designees shall take all actions as specified in the approved Crisis Management Plans.
-When a tornado watch is in effect at the conclusion of the normal school day, students will be released via regular dismissal and transportation plans.
+Tornado Watch - In the event a tornado watch is issued for areas in which a school is located, school principals or their designees shall take all actions as specified in the approved Crisis Management Plans.
+When a tornado watch is in effect at the conclusion of the normal school day, students will be released via regular dismissal & transportation plans.

-TORNADO WARNING - In the event a tornado warning is issued for areas in which a school is located, the principal of their designees shall take all actions as specified in the approved Crisis Management Plans.
-Under a tornado warning, students shall not be released via regular transportation plans (i.e., car pools, private vehicles, etc.) provided the warning is in effect at the time set for concluding normal school day activities, except students may be released during a tornado warning to students' parents at the end of the school day, provided said parents come to the school and assume custody of their child(ren).
+Tornado Warning - In the event a tornado warning is issued for areas in which a school is located, the principal or their designees shall take all actions as specified in the approved Crisis Management Plans.
+Under a tornado warning, students shall not be released via regular transportation plans (i.e., car pools, private vehicles, etc.) provided the warning is in effect at the time set for concluding normal school day activities, except students may be released during a tornado warning to students' parents at the end of the school day, provided said parents come to the school & assume custody of their child(ren).